 You’ll discover Downtown Ithaca in a major way by visiting The Commons, Ithaca’s award-winning center for commerce, attractions, entertainment, and so much more!

-Located in the heart of Downtown Ithaca, The Commons is a unique four-block pedestrian shopping area jam packed with more than 100 independently owned and operated shops and boutiques, restaurants, art galleries, service providers, street vendors, and entertainers.
+Located in the heart of Downtown Ithaca, The Commons is a unique four-block pedestrian shopping area jam packed with more than 100 independently owned and operated shops and boutiques, gift shops, restaurants, art galleries, service providers, street vendors, and entertainers.

 At the west end, you’ll find brand name sporting gear at the Outdoor Store, handcrafted jewelry and gifts at 15 STEPS along with quality crafted decor and other specialty items at American Crafts by Robbie Dein along with various dining options such as Simeons and Monks on the Commons.